-Mental illness has reached epidemic levels in the US, and psychiatric disorders have a major impact on health, socioeconomic status, and human rights around the world.
-Students will learn about the development of modern psychiatric treatment, and how genetic technologies have given scientists new tools and new hopes for treating psychiatric disease.
+Psychiatric disorders have reached epidemic levels in the US, and have a major impact on health, socioeconomic status, and human rights around the world.
+Students will learn about the development of modern psychiatric treatment, and how genetic technologies have given scientists new tools and new hopes for treating psychiatric disorders.

-Key terms: genetics, genomics, gene, mental illness, schizophrenia, mutation, variant, locus/loci, neurological, neuron, synapse, microglia, sequencing, transcript
+Key terms: genetics, genomics, gene, psychiatric disorders, schizophrenia, mutation, variant, locus/loci, neurological, neuron, synapse, microglia, sequencing, transcript

 Genome sequencing technologies are getting faster and cheaper, fueling a surge in the volume of data produced worldwide every year — and sending engineers and data scientists scrambling to create the infrastructure that can store, share, and analyze it.
 Students will learn how researchers use computational tools and data science to comb through the massive amounts of genetic data available from modern DNA sequencing tools, and what they can learn from them.

 This guide accompanies a talk, From bases to bytes: How massive sequencing and machine learning are bringing new insights to disease, delivered and recorded as part of the Broad@15 lecture series.

 Key terms: gene, genome, variant, mutation, genetic marker, sequence, algorithm, biopsy